Jim-Heftypants/Hail-to-the-King/README.md

 # Hail-to-the-King
 IOS RPG

--- Note -- "Battleheart Legacy 2" was the origional name created before anything had been developed, the name was changed to "Hail to the King"

 These files are meant to be run with XCode, a Mac coding application for IOS development.
-Also, the only currently supported device type is the iPad Pro(11-inch) so if you want to play this on the XCode simulator, set the device to iPad Pro(11-inch).
+Also, the only currently supported device type is the iPad Pro(11-inch) so if you want to play this on the XCode simulator, set the device to iPad Pro(11-inch) on landscape mode.

 When downloading the code to test or run it, download the Battleheart Legacy 2 folder and Hail to the King.xcodeproj - the other files are extraneous.